brian-watkins/spheres/packages/display/README.md

 #### innerHTML

-Provide an HTML string to be set as the content of this element.
+Provide an HTML string or `Stateful<string>` to be set as the content of this element.
 Any children set on the element will be ignored.

 #### aria

-Provide an aria attribute and value via the `aria` function.
+Provide an aria attribute and value or `Stateful<string>` via the `aria` function.

 ```
 htmlView().div(({ config }) => {